-Over four years ago, I started using a crystal deodorant.
+Over years ago, I started using a crystal deodorant.
 You know, the ones you find at the health food store that look like a piece of quartz crystal.
-Some of them come in liquid roll-on in a little plastic bottle, some are mineral in a pouch, some are just a piece of mineral in a pouch, and some are a spray-on version.
+Some of them come in liquid roll-on form (my new favorite), some are a mineral stick in a bottle, some are just a piece of mineral in a dish or pouch, and some are a spray-on version.
 I’ve tried them all.
 If you’re wondering whether this stuff works, the short answer is: yes.

 Crystal deodorant advantages